GraceMutiu/Lita_Project_Salesdata/README.md

 The sales data of the retail store was provided by the facilitators for the final project of the training.
 The dataset contains the orderid, customerid, product, region, quantity, order date and unit price.

 ### Tools and Techniques
-- Microsoft Excel: This was used for the initial data cleaning, calculation of metrics such as average sales and total revenue.and creation of pivot tables to summarise the data.
+- Microsoft Excel: This was used for the initial data cleaning, calculation of metrics such as average sales and total revenue and creation of pivot tables to summarise the data.
 - SQL Server: This was used for querying and manipulating the dataset.
 It was used to extract insights such as top-selling product, revenue per region and many more.
 - Power BI: This wass used to create interactive visualizations and dashboards that provide a summary of the data analysis results.